Diapolo10/python-poetry-template/CONTRIBUTING.md

 ## Setting up your development environment

-Since `project_name` has very little to do beyond programming and testing, the following should be enough for 95% of all contributors:
+Since `project-name` has very little to do beyond programming and testing, the following should be enough for 95% of all contributors:

 1. A working Git or GitHub Desktop installation